sriherwebmaintenance/Sriher-Projects/wp-content/plugins/ultimate-addons-for-contact-form-7/readme.txt

 = Contact Form 7 PDF  =

-The [Send pdf for contact form 7](https://cf7addons.com/preview/pdf-generator/) addon automatically generates a PDF upon a Contact Form submission, which is then sent to both the admin's and the submitter's email addresses.
+The [Send pdf for contact form 7](https://cf7addons.com/preview/pdf-generator/) addon automatically generates a PDF upon a WordPress contact form 7 submission, which is then sent to both the admin's and the submitter's email addresses.

 = Contact Form 7 Placeholder Styler =

 This feature enables you to customize the [CF7 Placeholder ](https://cf7addons.com/preview/contact-form-7-placeholder-styling/) by adjusting text color, background color, font size, font family, style, and weight.
-Essentially, you can modify your form's placeholder styling without the need for CSS coding.
+Essentially, you can modify your contact 7 form placeholder styling without the need for CSS coding.

 = Contact Form 7 Range Slider =